ZIqinGX/MSc_Advanced_project/Weekly_blog/Weekly_document.md

 Here is a picture can explain my concept:

 Then **Heart beat branch**
-Secondly, if the first exploration is successful, I will try build connection between music generating model with heart beat change in future.
+Secondly, if the first exploration is successful, I will try build connection between music generating model with heart beat change in future.<br/>

+# Week8 Aug14-Aug20
+Install Openpose from link https://developer.aliyun.com/article/889977